 “That leaves many patients with untreated sleep apnea who could benefit from hypoglossal nerve stimulation,” Dr. Ellison said.
 The pacemaker-like device works by stimulating the hypoglossal nerve, which keeps the airways open and allows people with sleep apnea to get a good night’s sleep.
 Its effectiveness has been proven in clinical trials, which show it significantly improves sleep apnea and relieves symptoms such as snoring and daytime sleepiness.

 How Does Hypoglossal Nerve Stimulation Work?

-Hypoglossal nerve stimulation, also called upper-airway stimulation, involves three components that are inserted under the skin of your neck and chest.
+Hypoglossal nerve stimulation, also called upper-airway stimulation, involves three components that are inserted under the skin of your neck and chest using two incisions.
 A sensor near your lungs detects your breathing patterns.
 A stimulator in your neck area delivers mild signals to the nerves that control your tongue, causing the tongue and throat muscles to shorten and moving your tongue and palate forward -- which keep your airway open.
-A small pacemaker-like device placed just below your collar bone coordinates the stimulation with your breathing, turning on when you inhale, and off in between to return your tongue to its relaxed position.
+A small pacemaker-like device placed just below your collar bone coordinates the stimulation with your breathing, turning on just before you inhale, and turning off in between breaths to allow your tongue to relax.

 There's also a small remote control that turns on the stimulator before you go to sleep.
 You can set the system to run for the number of hours you want to sleep.
 A built-in delay gives you time to fall asleep before stimulation begins, and you can pause it if you get up for a bathroom break.
 If the stimulation is bothersome, the device can be reprogrammed.
 “People like being able to control it,” Dr. Ellison said.
 “Some like it to be off when they wake up, while others prefer to wake up with it still working.”